Code-Institute-Submissions/milestoneProjectThree/README.md

     - Upon completion of the process the user is returned to the collections page where they can view the newly created collection and receive a flash feedback message indicating the task was successful[3].
     - From there they can return to manage collections page where they will be presented with the options to edit or delete the newly created collection.[3]
     - From there the can navigate to the add title page where they will be guided through the process by a form validation, pattern recognition and a series of tooltips.[4]
-    - Within the newly populated homepage they can selected the title via clicking the card or the link immediately beneath the card.
-This brings them to the title detail page where the can fulfil requirements [5] & [6].
+    - Within the newly populated homepage they can select the title via clicking the card or the link immediately beneath the card.
+This brings them to the title detail page where they can fulfil requirements [5] & [6].

 #### Returning Visitor Goals
 Ask Num | Scenario                                                                                                                                       			    |